abhutta27/al-noor-academy/README.md

-Al-Noor Quran Academy -
+# Al-Noor Quran Academy
+### Professional Learning Platform

+## Project Overview
-Professional Learning Platform Project Overview Al-Noor Academy is a premium online educational platform designed to provide high-quality Quranic education with a focus on Tajweed and Islamic studies.
+Al-Noor Academy is a premium online educational platform designed to provide high-quality Quranic education with a focus on Tajweed and Islamic studies.
 The website is built with a modern, responsive design to ensure a seamless learning experience for both kids and adults globally.

-Key FeaturesCourse Management: Dedicated sections for Noorani Qaida, Tajweed-ul-Quran, and Hifz programs.
-Interactive UI: Clean and professional layout featuring certified instructors and student success stories.
-Real-time Utilities: Integrated prayer timing system with daily automatic updates.
-Responsive Design: Fully optimized for all devices, including mobile and desktop.
-User-Friendly Navigation: Easy enrollment process with clear calls-to-action.
-Tech StackFrontend: HTML5, CSS3, and modern UI frameworks.
-Development Tools: Developed using WordPress ecosystem and optimized for local server environments.
-Configuration: Custom server rules implemented via .htaccess for clean, professional URLs.
+## Key Features
+* **Course Management:** Dedicated sections for Noorani Qaida, Tajweed-ul-Quran, and Hifz programs.
+* **Interactive UI:** Clean and professional layout featuring certified instructors and student success stories.
+* **Real-time Utilities:** Integrated prayer timing system with daily automatic updates.
+* **Responsive Design:** Fully optimized for all devices, including mobile and desktop.
+* **User-Friendly Navigation:** Easy enrollment process with clear calls-to-action.

+## Tech Stack
+* **Frontend:** HTML5, CSS3, and modern UI frameworks.
+* **Development Tools:** WordPress ecosystem and optimized local server environments.
+* **Configuration:** Custom server rules via `.htaccess` for clean, professional URLs.